alexa004/SortAlgorithmInCpp/readme.md

 - Random in int range, with small amount of duplicate.
 - Random in short range, with middle amount of duplicate.
 - Random in byte range, with large amount of duplicate.

-### Test Method

-- Use array and sort all.
-- Use array and sort range.
-- Use vector and sort all.
-- Use vector and sort range.